 You must compile each module in the program with compatible options.
 This means that, for example, all modules must be compiled with the same floating-point options.

 If Expanded memory is present in your computer, overlays are loaded from expanded memory; otherwise, overlays are loaded from disk.
 (NOTE: Loading the overlays from EMS, ELIMINATES the performance hit you take when loading the overlays to disk).
 You can specify that overlays only be loaded from disk by linking your program with the NOEMS.OBJ stub file.

 RESTRICTIONS ON OVERLAYS

-* You can overlay only modules to which control is transferred and returned by a standard 8086 long (32-bit) call/return instructions.
+* Each BASIC overlay cannot be larger than 256K.
+There is a maximum of 64 overlays per program. * Overlays should not be specified as the first object module on the LINK command line (the first object module must be a part of the program that is not overlaid). * When you create an overlaid version of a program, make sure that each module contains in the program is compiled with compatible options * You cannot use the /PACKCODE option when linking an program that uses overlays. * You can overlay only modules to which control is transferred and returned by a standard 8086 long (32-bit) call/return instructions.
 Also, LINK does not produce overlay modules that can be called indirectly through function pointers.
 When a function is called through a pointer, the called function must be in the same overlay or root.

 How I implemented Overlays

 Previous to using overlays in my app, the program would, on a fairly regular basis, either lock up or crash due to not having enough memory.
 After implementing overlays I gained 75k worth of executable space to deal with (went from less that 100k free to having over 175k free).
 Below is the compile/link batch file I use to create the executable.

 ECHO -=-=-=-=-=-=-=-=-=- ECHO Compiling BRI5014a bc bri5014a /fpa /fs /s;